Only the best for the experienced ghost hunter.

 - Kamen Rider Double has a car-like vehicle (it doesn't actually have controls, instead being remote-operated by his cellphone), but it holds the parts for his Cool Bike and is indeed pretty cool.

-- Kamen Rider Drive not only has a car motif, but his personal ride, Trideron, is actually capable of Multiform Balance.
+- Kamen Rider Drive drops the franchise's traditional bike in favor a full-on car motif; plus his personal ride, Trideron, is actually a Transforming Mecha.

 - The vehicle the boys use to traverse the titular road in Route 66: it starts off as a '60 Corvette Convertible, but gets updated every season to the latest, sleekest model through means undetermined in-universe.